-- 2 Click Browse.
-Select the Reflection/InfoConnect session that contains the Workspace ASM login macro. - 3 Click Save to upload the settings file and save the session.
+- 5 Scroll to the Workspace Automated Sign-on Settings File section. - Click BROWSE. - 6 Browse to and select the Reflection/InfoConnect Workspace session (.rd3x) that contains the ASM login macro, created earlier (Complete the prerequisites step 2). - 7 Click SAVE to upload the settings file and save the session.